Latvia may declare state of emergency to cope with African swine fever

 In 2013, Latvia exported live pigs and pork worth around 30 million euros, mostly to other European Union countries.

-The state of emergency would be declared in an area spanning 5,000 square kilometres, roughly eight percent of Latvia's territory.
+The state of emergency would be declared in an area spanning 5,000 square kilometers, roughly eight percent of Latvia's territory.